 The AESA annual meeting is scheduled to be held November 3 – 7, 2021, at the Hilton Portland Downtown in Portland, OR.

-AESA President-elect Silvia Bettez (University of North Carolina at Greensboro) and the 2019 Program Committee are pleased to announce the theme for the 2019 Annual Meeting:
+AESA President-elect Gretchen Givens Generett (Duquesne University) and the 2021 Program Committee are pleased to announce the theme for the 2021 Annual Meeting:

 Proposals related to educational studies that are not specific to this theme are also welcome.

 The submission system will be open from March 1, 2021 through May 1, 2021.